HES 505 Fall 2024: Session 8

 categories of a categorical raster |

-describing the measuremeasure | returns |
+terraSpatRaster describing the measure| measure | returns |

 distance |